dgomes/kmtronic/README.md

+## DEPRECATED

+This custom component has been made into an [official Home Assistant Integration](https://www.home-assistant.io/integrations/kmtronic/)

 # KMtronic Integration

 Integrate [KMtronic devices](https://www.kmtronic.com/) into Home Assistant.
 KMtronic offers a large range of IP connected relays that can be controlled over your local area network.
 This integration maps each of the relays as a separate device, enabling you to control various areas of your home (e.g. using each relay to control different garden sprinkler areas, or controlling electrical distribution of your house from a central board).